Standards Development & Harmonisation

 Code of Practices 2019 Update

-Public consultation is now open.
+Public consultation is now closed.

 In 2021, RJC started the process of updating the Responsible Jewellery Council (RJC) Code of Practices (COP) 2019 standard.
 The update addresses points of mining, precious metals, coloured gemstones, and laboratories.
 RJC is exploring expanding the coloured gemstone material scope.

 To find out more information on specific suggested amendments please refer to the draft COP.

 The first public consultation ran for 60 days from 8 October 2021 to 10 December 2021 and is now closed.
 Thank you to everyone for their comments and participation in this consultation.
 Round 2 consultation will begin in early 2022 and we look forward to your ongoing participation.

 The COP standard is mandatory for all RJC members who handle diamonds, coloured gemstones, gold, silver and platinum group metals (PGM).
 The standard and the standard setting process is publicly available to provide guidance to interested parties who are non-RJC members.